-In fact, both of the Beagle Point’s parent breeds have a long history of being especially well suited to family life.
-With the Beagle’s even temper and merry disposition as well as the German Shorthaired Pointer’s unfailing affection, the resulting Boingle is a cheerfully eccentric family dog that’s sure to be loved by everyone in your home.
+In fact, both of the Beagle Point’s parent breeds have a long history of being incredibly well-suited to family life.
+With the Beagle’s even temper and merry disposition and the German Shorthaired Pointer’s unfailing affection, the resulting Boingle is a cheerfully eccentric family dog that’s sure to be loved by everyone in your home.

-Are you think of making a Beagle Point a part of your home and life?
+Are you thinking of making a Beagle Point a part of your home and life?
 Or perhaps you’re just interested in learning more about this unique breed?
-Either way, in each of the following sections we’ll be introducing you to an aspect of what it’s like to own and care for a Boingle—from their history and origins to the price of adoption as well as what you need to know about their health, nutrition, and exercise requirements.
+Either way, in each of the following sections, we’ll be introducing you to an aspect of what it’s like to own and care for a Boingle—from their history and origins to the price of adoption as well as what you need to know about their health, nutrition, and exercise requirements.

 Even with their highly accommodating dispositions and general all-round friendliness, bringing a Beagle Point into your life is a serious commitment.
-Because of the relatively recent introduction of designer dog breeds, there is not nearly as much information available about the Boingle as most purebreds.
-That’s why it’s best to take a closer look at each of this designer dog’s parent breeds, so you may understand how their personalities and physical characteristics have combined in the uniquely situated Boingle.
+Because of the relatively recent introduction of designer dog breeds, there is not nearly as much information about the Boingle as most purebreds.

-A small hound that was originally developed for hunting hare – also known as beagling – the Beagle hails from the early 1800s Great Britain.
-Because of their incredibly keen sense of smell and spot-on tracking instincts, the Beagle is often found working in a professional capacity as a detection dog for imports, foodstuffs, and narcotics.
+As a small hound originally developed for hunting hares, the Beagle hails from the early 1800s in Great Britain.
+Because of their keen sense of smell and spot-on tracking instincts, the Beagle is often found working professionally as a detection dog for imports, foodstuffs, and narcotics.

-Exceptionally intelligent and even-tempered, the Beagle is one of the most popular dog breeds in the United States.
-Generally, neither aggressive nor mild, they make wonderful companion animals.
-Owing to their heritage as hunting dogs, however, most Beagles will be single-mindedly stubborn and determined, making them difficult to train.
-Traditionally kept as a pack animal, the Beagle will suffer from separation anxiety if left alone for long periods of time.
+Since they’re exceptionally intelligent and even-tempered, the Beagle is one of the most popular dog breeds in the United States.
+They’re neither aggressive nor mild and make wonderful companion animals.
+Due to their heritage as hunting dogs, most Beagles will be single-mindedly stubborn and determined, making them difficult to train.
+They can also suffer from separation anxiety if left alone for long periods.

-German Shorthaired Pointers, on the other hand, were bred as a versatile hunting dog capable of pursuit and retrieval both on land and in water.
-Intelligent but goofy, the GSP is cooperative and easily trained but prone to bouts of hilarious attention-seeking behavior.
-They’re mild and gentle with children, and perfectly suited as a family pet.
+German Shorthaired Pointers, on the other hand, were bred as versatile hunting dogs capable of pursuit and retrieval both on land and in water.
+Intelligent but goofy, the GSP is cooperative and easily trained but prone to hilarious attention-seeking behavior.
+They’re mild and gentle with children and perfectly suited as a family pet.

 Thanks to their sporting heritage, the German Shorthaired Pointer will require a lot of exercise to keep them happy, healthy, and free of anxious energy.
 Like the Beagle, they are natural pack animals and should not be left alone for long.
 This makes them best suited for larger families and multi-dog homes, where they’ll always have someone to keep them company and work out their considerable stores of energy.

-In the Boingle, you’ll see many of the matching attributes of the German Shorthaired Pointer and Beagle accentuated, while their individual personality traits take a back seat.
-This makes for a dog that is extremely family-oriented, needing fairly constant attention and affection as well as plenty of exercise and training.
-If you’re willing to put in the time and effort necessary to develop a healthy routine with your Beagle Point, they’ll reward you with huge amounts of affection and devotion.
+In the Boingle, you’ll see many of the attributes of the German Shorthaired Pointer and Beagle accentuated, while their personality traits take a back seat.
+This makes for a family-oriented dog that requires constant attention and affection as well as plenty of exercise and training.
+If you’re willing to put in the time and effort necessary to develop a healthy routine with your Beagle Point, they’ll reward you with affection and devotion.

 3 Little-Known Facts About the Beagle Point

-While both the Beagle and German Shorthaired Pointer are friendly and sociable dogs that won’t make for good guard dogs, their Boingle Offspring combines both of their watchful and alert attitudes to become an excellent watchdog.
+Although the Beagle and German Shorthaired Pointer are friendly and sociable dogs that don’t make good guard dogs, their Boingle Offspring combines both of their watchful and alert attitudes to become an excellent watchdog.
 With their keen senses of smell and sight, they can detect intruders from a great distance and alert you by barking.

 With the Beagle’s nose for scents and single-minded determination and the German Shorthaired Pointer’s athletic build and great endurance, the Boingle is a fantastic hybrid hunting dog.
-Though it lacks the specificity of tracking or sighting found in either of its parent breeds, this also means that the Boingle loves going out into the woods for long hikes with its owners.
+Though they lack the specificity of tracking or sighting found in either of their parent breeds, this also means that the Boingle loves going out into the woods with their owners for long hikes.

 - We reviewed the top dog harnesses for hiking – Click here to read!

-Since both of its parent breeds are prone to separation anxiety, the Beagle Point is doubly at risk of developing destructive behaviors when left alone.
-Add to this the parent breeds’ tendency to wander off and explore, and it’s best to always keep your Beagle Point on a leash when outdoors, and with friends and family while you’re away from home.
+Since both of the parents are prone to separation anxiety, the Beagle Point is doubly at risk of developing destructive behaviors when left alone.
+Add to this the parents’ tendency to wander off and explore, and it’s best always to keep your Beagle Point on a leash outdoors and with friends and family while you’re away from home.

-Seemingly comprised of equal parts intelligent, silly, and determined, there’s never a dull moment when you own a Beagle Point.
-It’s a good thing, then, that they’re also incredibly friendly, gentle, and sociable!
-In short, a Beagle Point will be at its happiest when it’s constantly surrounded by friends, family, and other dogs – and intensely unhappy if it’s left alone without much of anything to do.
+Seemingly comprised of equal parts intelligence, silliness, and determination, there’s never a dull moment when you own a Beagle Point.
+It’s a good thing that they’re also incredibly friendly, gentle, and sociable!
+In short, a Beagle Point will be happiest when constantly surrounded by friends, family, and other dogs.

-Coming from two dog breeds with traits specifically developed to help them fit into families, the Beagle Point makes for a fantastic family pet.
-Children young and old will appreciate their playful and affectionate natures, and the Boingle will be equally appreciative of having plenty of people to keep them company and play with.
+Coming from two dog breeds with traits specifically developed to help them fit into families, the Beagle Point is a fantastic family pet.
+Young and old children will appreciate their playful and affectionate natures, and the Boingle will be equally appreciative of having plenty of people to keep them company and play with.